 Applications are invited for small projects to start in 2024, supporting research projects that focus on specific issues of direct and immediate practical importance to the health and wellbeing of the Thoroughbred.

 The grants are open to individuals based in veterinary schools and institutes, but are also intended to be accessible to veterinary practitioners and others working in the Thoroughbred racing and breeding industry.

 Projects must be completed in less than 1 year and should not generally exceed £10,000.

-All proposed projects must be within the HBLB's research scope.
+All proposed projects must be within the HBLB's Priorities and Scope 2023

 Examples of the type of research activity that is being sought include studies on: